Rockville Coaldale Florence

 Wheels spin an electric orange blur.

-Until the wall comes into view and I slow to see
+The wall comes into view and she slows to see

 Sulfurous yellow